-The mission of the Fairfax County Public Library is to build community and promote literacies through programing, community spaces, technologies, and collections of educational and recreational resources in a variety of formats, thus enhancing individual and community life.
-To achieve fulfillment of this mission the Library will continue to:
+The mission FCLP is to actively build community further literacy, and promote freedom of access and expression through programing, community spaces, technology, and collections of educational and recreational resources, in a variety of formats, thus enhancing individual and community life.
+To achieve fulfillment of this mission, FCLP will continue to:

-- Provide a network of facilities that offer library services responding to the needs of the community in which each library is located and systemwide mechanisms to share resources among branches. - To select, obtain, process and provide access to materials that meet the educational, recreational, and informational needs of Fairfax County residents. - To provide convenient, remote or off-site access to library services for county residents that is free of time and location constraints.
+- Provide a network of facilities that offer library services responding to the needs of the community in which each library is located and systemwide mechanisms to share resources among branches. - To select, obtain, process and provide access to materials that meet the educational, recreational, and informational needs of Fairfax County residents. - To provide convenient, onsite or remote to library services for county residents that is free of time and location constraints.